jingjingccc/rviz_display/README.md

-Rviz show Image and RobotModel
+Rviz show Image and RobotModel.